tanmaysinha/WEX-D-G/README.md

   - In this case, from the Apply menu, choose System Preferences, click Security & Privacy, then click General.
 In the General pane, click Open Anyway button.
 For details, see https://support.apple.com/kb/PH25088?locale=en_US.

 Uninstalling the application
 •	Select the menu in the upper-right corner and select Uninstall to uninstall the application.
+Test text
 ## FAQ